idrissa-mgs/emotion-detection-npl/README.md

 )

-The model is built using tensorflow RNN.
+The model is built using tensorflow LSTM and some Dense Layer.
+The details can be found in the notebook (ipynb file) in the same repo.

 For deployment I use Docker and Flask.